 Each row of dots represents one number in the sequence (1,2,3, 4) and if you count all the dots, there are ten.
 This, and not Ken Wheeler’s diagram, is a Pythagorean Tetractys.

-Since we’re on the topic, Pythagorus used each level in the Tectractys to represent a realm of being.
+Since we’re on the topic, Pythagorus used each level in the Tectractys to represent a realm of being, correponding to Socrates’ four levels of knowledge.
 One, the monad, represents the unity or the good.

 Wrongly Claims Pentagram is “Triangle in Triplicate”